-Specifies whether T-Server applies the automatic wrap-up timer when an agent sends RequestAgentNotReady(CallWork).
-With value false, T-Server does not automatically end manual wrap-up.
+Specifies whether T-Server applies the automatic wrap-up timer (using the wrap-up-time parameter) when an agent sends RequestAgentNotReady.
+With value false, T-Server does not automatically end manual wrap-up-the agent must return manually from ACW.